Standard individual export licences (SIELs)

 Once you move to our new system, you will still be able to access SPIRE to view old SIEL applications.

-- temporary SIELs with multiple end-users
+- for temporary SIELs with multiple end users

-- transhipment SIELs
+- for transhipment SIELs

-- applications to export goods and provide ancillary services (these are services related to the export of tangible goods) to certain sanctioned destinations:
+- to export goods and provide ancillary services (these are services related to the export of tangible goods) to certain sanctioned destinations:

 - Belarus